ThomasKWD/redaxo4_api_json/README.md

 Only articles and categories with status "online" are included.

 You also can request rendered article content by appending `/content`.
-This explicit keyword is for  minimizing respond data load because often just a list of article links is needed.
+This explicit keyword is for  minimizing respond data load because often just a list of article titles or links are needed.

 Try your Redaxo project URI with `/api`.
 It provides an entry point and suggestions.
 More usage examples and explanations can be found in the response itself.